Coronavirus digest: Expect squabbles over vaccine distribution, warns German health minister | DW | 06.12.2020

 The head of Britain's medicines regulator has played down concerns that the roll out of the COVID-19 vaccine could be disrupted if Britain and the European Union fail to reach a trade deal before the end of the Brexit transition period on December 31.

-"We've practised, we are ready, we are fully prepared for any possible outcome," June Raine, head of the Medicines and Healthcare products Regulatory Agency (MHRA), told the BBC.
+"We've practiced, we are ready, we are fully prepared for any possible outcome," June Raine, head of the Medicines and Healthcare products Regulatory Agency (MHRA), told the BBC.

 Queen Elizabeth II and her husband Prince Philip could receive the vaccine within weeks, according to the Daily Mail newspaper.
 The report added that the two royals will not receive preferential treatment and were in line to get the shot early due to their age.